Sou Fujimoto: Career

-Born in Hokkaido in 1971, he graduated from the University of Tokyo in 1994, and established his own office, Sou Fujimoto Architects, in 2000.
 Noted for delicate light structures and permeable enclosures, Fujimoto designed several houses, and in 2013, was selected to design the temporary Serpentine Gallery pavilion in London.
-In 2021, Fujimoto received the master degree from l’École Spéciale d’Architecture in Paris.
+In 2021, Fujimoto received the master's degree from l’École Spéciale d’Architecture in Paris.

 Fujimoto published a book in 2008 called Sou Fujimoto: Primitive Future.
 It contains an overview of his projects up to that date, and it explains his concept of primitive future and how he uses it in his work.